meerens/shecodes-plus/README.md

 - When using the current location button after having performed a search, the name from the previous search stays in the search bar.
 How to reset?

   > SOLVED by CSS snippet (see above)

+- "Current location" button not working on iPhone (search button performs as expected), works fine on laptop.

+- Add country code to city output

 ### Weather Icons (API)